orocos-toolchain/orocos_toolchain/INSTALL.md

 ```

 The `--recursive` argument is required because the toolchain GIT repository uses submodules to manage the links to the individual source repositories.

+### 3. Build and Install

+All toolchain packages rely on cmake as the underlying build tool, but every package has to be configured, build and installed in isolation.
+Advanced users can invoke cmake and make directly or use [catkin](http://wiki.ros.org/catkin) or [catkin_tools](https://catkin-tools.readthedocs.io/en/latest/) as a build tool.
+Otherwise it is recommended to use the `install.sh` script provided in the toolchain repository, which iterates over all toolchain packages in the right order and invokes cmake, make and make install within the `build/<package>` directory for each of them.

 ## Getting Started